 There is a list of entries on the left-hand side.
 If you had selected a template while creating your dictionary, you will see one or two sample entries here that have been created for you automatically.
 You can delete the sample entries if you want, and you can create as many new entries as you want.
 There is no upper limit to the number of entries your dictionary can contain.
 But for now, click one of the sample entries to see it displayed.

 What you're looking at here is a pretty-printed rendering of the entry.
-This is what it will look like if you decide to make your dictionary public later.
+This is what it will look like if you decide to make your dictionary public on the Lexonomy server later.
 To edit the entry, click the Edit button at the top.

 headword and consists of an opening tag such as